zenstackhq/v3-sample-todo-nextjs/README.md

-# A Collaborative Todo Sample - ZenStack + Next.js
+# A Collaborative Todo Sample - ZenStack v3 + Next.js + TanStack Query

-This project is a collaborative todo app built with [Next.js](https://nextjs.org) (app router), [Auth.js](https://authjs.dev/), and [ZenStack](https://zenstack.dev).
+This project is a collaborative todo app built with [Next.js](https://nextjs.org), [Auth.js](https://authjs.dev/), [TanStack Query](https://tanstack.com/query), and [ZenStack v3](https://zenstack.dev/v3).

-> See the [pages-route](https://github.com/zenstackhq/sample-todo-nextjs-tanstack/tree/pages-route) branch for an implementation using Next.js's old pages router.

 In this fictitious app, users can be invited to workspaces where they can collaborate on todos.
 Public todo lists are visible to all members in the workspace.

-See a live deployment at: https://zenstack-todo.vercel.app/.
+See a live deployment at: https://v3-sample-todo-nextjs.vercel.app/.

 ## Features: